-36 III.
+41 III.
 Policy

-A. Open Access License
+A. Equitable Access License

-- 39 Equitable access to Scholarly Articles will be achieved by an Open Access License.
-Each - 40 University Faculty member grants permission to the University of Maryland to make available - 41 their Scholarly Articles to the public.
-Specifically, each University Faculty member grants an - 42 irrevocable, worldwide, royalty-free, nonexclusive license to exercise any and all rights under - copyright relating to each of their Scholarly Articles, in any medium now known or later - developed, and to authorize others to do the same for the purpose of making Scholarly Articles - widely available to the public ("Open Access License"), provided that the articles are not sold for - a profit.
-This policy does not transfer copyright ownership of Scholarly Articles to the - 47 University.
-Copyright ownership remains with University Faculty as described in IV-3.20(A) - 48 UNIVERSITY OF MARYLAND INTELLECTUAL PROPERTY POLICY, subject to this Open - 49 Access License.
+- Equitable access to Scholarly Articles will be achieved by an Equitable Access License.
+Each - 45 University Faculty member grants permission to the University of Maryland to make available - 46 their Scholarly Articles to the public.
+Specifically, each University Faculty member grants an - 47 irrevocable, worldwide, royalty-free, nonexclusive license to exercise any and all rights under - 48 copyright relating to each of their Scholarly Articles, in any medium now known or later - developed, and to authorize others to do the same for the purpose of making Scholarly Articles - widely available to the public ("Equitable Access License"), provided that the articles are not - sold for a profit.
+This policy does not transfer copyright ownership of Scholarly Articles to the - 52 University.
+Copyright ownership remains with University Faculty as described in IV-3.20(A) - 53 UNIVERSITY OF MARYLAND INTELLECTUAL PROPERTY POLICY, subject to this Equitable - 54 Access License.

-B. Scope
+56 B. Scope57

-- This policy applies to all Scholarly Articles authored or co-authored while the person is a - member of University Faculty except for any articles completed before the adoption of this - policy and any articles for which the University Faculty member entered into an incompatible - 56 licensing or assignment agreement before the adoption of this policy.
-The Provost or Provost's - 57 designate will waive application of the license for a particular article or delay access for a - specified period of time upon express direction by a University Faculty member.
+- This policy applies to all Scholarly Articles authored or co-authored by a University Faculty - 59 member, except for any articles completed before the adoption of this policy and any articles for - which the University Faculty member entered into an incompatible licensing or assignment - agreement before the adoption of this policy.
+See Section III.D below for information about - opting-out, waivers, and embargoes related to this policy.

-59 C. Deposit
+63 C. Deposit

-- No later than the date of publication for a Scholarly Article, the University Faculty member will - provide an electronic copy of the University Faculty member's final, accepted manuscript to the - 62 University Libraries, at no charge, in an appropriate format (such as PDF).
+- No later than the date of publication for a Scholarly Article, the University Faculty member will - provide an electronic copy of the University Faculty member's Author Accepted Manuscript to - the University Libraries, at no charge, in an appropriate format (such as PDF).
 Questions about - deposit should be referred to the University Libraries.
 The University will make the Scholarly - Article available to the public in an open access repository.

-65 D. Opt-Out / Waiver
+D. Opt-Out / Waiver / Embargo